Dhruva7102/Walmart_tripCatagorization/README.md

 ## Intro
 Thanks for checking out some of the work I have done.
-Feel free to have a look around and for any interaction please don't hesitate to reach out to me Dhruva7102@gmail.com
+Feel free to have a look around and for any interaction please don't hesitate to reach out to me Dhruva7102@gmail.com.
+This project could not have been done without my wonderful project team to which I am greatful.
+The following work has been released publicly with consent of all parties and appropriate aknowlegments

 ## Walmart Trip Catagorization
 Walmart currently employs a proprietary method to catogorize shopping trips into 38 distinct types.
 For example these trip types may be: a customer may make a small daily dinner trip, a weekly large grocery trip, a trip to buy gifts for an upcoming holiday, or a seasonal trip to buy clothes.
 This is a interesting supervised non-binary classification problem that we beleived we could attempt to replicate.
 So we have set out to create a multi-class predictive model that, given a limited set of customer behavior features, predicts the shopping trip type.